vernonmu/DevMtn-React-Introduction/README.md

 ![alt text](https://github.com/devlemire/DevMtn-React-Introduction/blob/master/readme/initalReact.png "Initial Startup")

-If a browser didn't pop up for, double check that your terminal is in the app folder.
+If a browser didn't pop up for you, double check that your terminal is in the app folder.

 In this step we are going to change the default react landing page to our calculator.